Millions of people worldwide have received a COVID-19 vaccine in the past few months. But is getting vaccinated the right choice for you?

 Even with all the information tipping the scales towards yes, some people are still hesitant.
 Back to our conversation with Christie, she consulted with her doctors.

 “The decision to get the vaccine while pregnant was not made lightly.
 There wasn’t a whole lot of information about pregnant women getting the vaccine.
 I did research and did what I would tell any woman to do was take the information to my provider, who I trust.”
-After conversations with two different doctors at her practice, personal research, and her own knowledge about mRNA vaccines and their safety with pregnant women, she decided to go ahead with the vaccine.
+After conversations with two different doctors at her practice, personal research, and her own knowledge about mRNA vaccines and their safety with pregnant women, she decided to go ahead and vaccinate.
 Christie is also a nurse who works largely in the ER and ICU, so her exposure risk is high.
-This was another factor in her decision to get the vaccine.
+This was another factor in her decision to vaccine.

 While the proteins in the vaccine wouldn’t pass the placenta to her baby, her daughter, now, does benefit from the antibodies through breast milk.
 Her ability to share the benefits with her baby confirmed the decision for her.
 Christie does emphasize the importance of getting the vaccine for anyone, especially while pregnant.
 This should be a decision you feel comfortable with and that you’ve consulted with your doctor.
 Everyone’s experience, medical history, and other elements that can be a factor here need to be discussed with providers who know that information about you.